 - Environmental geology – study of problems associated with pollution, waste disposal, and urban development.

 - Hydrogeology – study of the abundance, distribution, and quality of ground water.

 - Engineering geology – study of geological factors regarding the location, design, construction, operation and maintenance of engineering works

 - Seismology –study of the origin, geographic distribution, effects, and possible prediction of earthquakes.

 - Paleoclimatology & paleoceanography – study of past changes in Earth’s climate and oceans…as key to future.

 - Volcanology – study of volcanoes and volcanic phenomena.

 - Astrogeology –the study of the geology of the celestial bodies such as the planets and their moons, asteroids, comets, and meteorites.

 Geology Degree Programs

-The Department of Geology offers an undergraduate major leading to a Bachelor of Science in Geology.
+Geology offers an undergraduate major leading to a Bachelor of Science in Geology.
 Students pursuing an undergraduate degree may also choose from two areas of emphasis: Engineering Geology or Environmental Geoscience.
-In addition the department offers an undergraduate Minor in Geology and a graduate degree program leading to a Master of Science in Physical Science with a Geology Concentration.
+In addition we offer an undergraduate Minor in Geology and a graduate degree program leading to a Master of Science in Physical Science with a Geology Concentration.